Inedo/upack/README.md

  - `cache` - Cache the contents of the package in the local registry.
  - `clean` - Delete the directory of the package to perform a clean update.
  - `force` - Force the update even if it's already up-to-date.
+ - `check` - Checks for new package update.

 ### remove